AudreyFrancisco/MultiLadderOperation/README.md

 ## Versioning

 * We use Cern GitLab for versioning, with the repository at https://gitlab.cern.ch/alice-MFT-upgrade/new-alpide-software
-* We are working with the Git Hg flow in SourceTree.
-The philosophy is summarised at https://blog.sourcetreeapp.com/2012/08/01/smart-branching-with-sourcetree-and-git-flow/
+* We choose follow the **Git workflow** named Hg flow in SourceTree. **If you have no idea what this is**, before doing any modification to the _mft-dev_ branch, please have a look at the philosophy of this workflow nicely summarised at https://blog.sourcetreeapp.com/2012/08/01/smart-branching-with-sourcetree-and-git-flow/

 ## Acknowledgments